huaminghuangtw/Evergreen-Notes/Permanent-Notes/optimism.md

 ---

-A positive mind finds a way it can be done; A negative mind looks for all the ways it can't be done.
+A positive mind finds a way it can be done; A negative mind looks for all the ways it can’t be done.

 ---